michaellambgelo/michaellambgelo.github.io/_posts/2023-04-02-obs-twitch.md

 ## Video first

 For most streams, I want a camera on myself and to capture at least one game screen.
 I've found it wonderfully trivial to use both my personal and my work iPhone as a camera to help me compartmentalize between the two streams.
 The Twitch app for iPhone enables use of the front-facing camera for livestreaming with a simple interface that also displays quick stats and offers a view of the chat.
 For people interested in streaming using the Just Chatting cateogry, this is really all that's needed to get started building your Twitch presence.

+Desktop capture can take place many ways.
+One method is to use a capture card: a video interface capable of copying a video feed; usually repeats an HDMI connection.
+The interface can be added directly to OBS and formatted with any other elements as desired.
+Other, more complex methods include use of virtual cameras in OBS and use of VDO.ninja.
+VDO.ninja will be discussed in a separate section below.

 ## Audio singularly